Cavaliers vs. Magic Player Props Betting Odds

 |3PM

+- The 29.5-point prop total for Mitchell on Monday is 1.9 higher than his scoring average, which is 27.6.

-- The 27.1 points Donovan Mitchell scores per game are 0.4 less than his prop total on Wednesday (27.5).
+- He averages 0.4 more rebounds than his over/under on Monday (which is 5.5).

-- He averages 0.8 more rebounds than his prop bet Wednesday of 4.5.
+- Mitchell averages 5.3 assists, 0.8 more than his over/under for Monday.

+- Mitchell has knocked down three three-pointers per game, which is less than his over/under in Monday's game (3.5).

 Max Strus Props